 In fact, one of my fondest memories of that vacation was when, about an hour or so after he had told me about his upcoming transplant, I began to explain to my grandparents how I had some sort of low-grade fever that I couldn’t seem to shake.
 Uncle David interrupted good-humoredly:

 “Excuse me?
 Being sick is my thing.
 You don’t get to complain about you being sick.
 Find your own thing.”

 Everyone laughed.
 I think that’s the thing I’m going to miss the most – his amazing sense of humor.
 Uncle David had a way of making everyone in the room happier.

 But that’s not my fondest memory.

 My fondest memory of that vacation is when we said goodbye.
-Both Uncle David and Liam had to fly out a day early, so we said our goodbyes in the villa.
+Both Uncle David and Liam had to fly out a day early, so we said our goodbyes at the resort.
 I gave him a hug, and he held on a little longer and a little tighter than usual.
-I remember it vividly, because that was the moment that I realized the bone marrow thing was serious.
+I remember it vividly, because that was the moment when I realized that the bone marrow thing was serious.
 That he wasn’t sure if this was the last time he was going to get to say goodbye.
 That if it was, he wanted to make it memorable.